cobwebos/docs/articles/hdinsight/hadoop/apache-hadoop-hive-java-udf.md

     此命令生成 UDF 并将其打包到 `exampleudf/target/ExampleUDF-1.0-SNAPSHOT.jar` 文件。

-2. 使用 `scp` 命令通过输入以下命令将文件复制到 HDInsight 群集：
+2. Use the `scp` command to copy the file to the HDInsight cluster by entering the following command:

     ```cmd
     scp ./target/ExampleUDF-1.0-SNAPSHOT.jar sshuser@mycluster-ssh.azurehdinsight.net:
     ```

-3. 输入以下命令，使用 SSH 连接到群集：
+3. Connect to the cluster using SSH by entering the following command:

     ```cmd
     ssh sshuser@mycluster-ssh.azurehdinsight.net
     ```

-4. 从打开的 SSH 会话中，将 jar 文件复制到 HDInsight 存储。
+4. From the open SSH session, copy the jar file to HDInsight storage.

     ```bash
     hdfs dfs -put ExampleUDF-1.0-SNAPSHOT.jar /example/jars